reumandc/SpatialSyncAndLongTermData/README.md

 ## Acknowlegements

-D.C.R. was partly supported by the U.S. National Science Foundation (NSF) through NSF-OCE award 2023474, and also by the McDonnell Foundation and the Humboldt Foundation.
+D.C.R. was partly supported by U.S. National Science Foundation (NSF) grants BIO-OCE 2023474 and DEB-PCE 2414418, and also by the McDonnell Foundation and the Humboldt Foundation.
 M.C.N.C., E.S.K., and A.C.L. were supported by NSF-OCE award 2023555.
 J.A.W. was supported by California Department of Fish and Wildlife grant Q2296003 and NSF-OCE 2023555.
 The Rothamsted Insect Survey, a National Bioscience Resource Infrastructure, is funded by the Biotechnology and Biological Sciences Research Council under the award BBS/E/RH/23NB0006.
 We thank James Bell for data cooperation and useful discussions.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation or the other funders.